zakwarren/nightsawayforms/docs/userGuide.md

 ##Libraries used

-nightsAwayForms is written in python 3.6 and makes use of several libraries.
+nightsawayforms is written in python 3.6 and makes use of several libraries.
 These are:
 * argparse
 * datetime